 - Back Pay: A type of damages award in an employment lawsuit that represents the amount of money the employee would have earned if the employee was not fired or denied a promotion illegally.

-- Hostile Working Environment: A work environment that is so charged with harassment or similar unwanted behavior that it interferes with the ability to do one's job and is said to violate anti-discrimination laws.
+- Hostile Working Environment: A work environment that is so charged with harassment or similar unwanted behavior that it interferes with the ability to do one's job.

 - Age Discrimination in Employment Act: Federal legislation prohibiting unfair and discriminatory treatment in employment on the basis of age.
 The Act generally covers individuals at least 40 years of age.